Larry Gluth, senior vice president, U.S. and Canada Area Office

 Larry continued his volunteer service with the East King County affiliate, joining the board of directors, where he served for five years, including two years as board chair.

 Under Larry’s leadership, U.S. office programs and staff continue to evolve and innovate to support the needs of affiliates and the communities they serve.
-Implementing programs such as the Neighborhood Revitalization Initiative and investing in a long-term strategy for Habitat ReStores has allowed Habitat for Humanity to serve more families in the United States in fiscal year 2011 than ever before.
+Implementing programs such as the Neighborhood Revitalization Initiative and investing in a long-term strategy for Habitat ReStores has allowed Habitat for Humanity to serve more families in the United States than ever before.